the-Hull/TREX/README.md

 <!-- badges: end -->

-**Please note, that `TREX` is currently under developoment.
+**Please note, that `TREX` is currently under development.
 More information will be added in due time.**

 ---